JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-Due to the non-linear execution of notebooks, it is often difficult to trace the origin of variables in a target code cell and identify the actual ML libraries involved without manual inspection.
-Therefore, we implemented a tool to \emph{automatically estimate} the \emph{library cause} for each crash.
-The tool assigns scores to ML libraries based on their presence in the crashing code cell and its error traceback, giving higher weight to those appearing in the crashing line.
-The tool achieved an accuracy of 80\% when evaluated against labeled data.
-It was used as a guide to prioritize which crashes to manually reproduce and fix first for benchmark inclusion.
+Then we resample an additional 500 crashes from this filtered unlabeled Kaggle pool.
+The non-linear execution order of notebooks necessitates manual inspection to identify the relevant ML libraries involved in the crashing code line.
+To support the prioritization of notebooks during resampling, we developed a heuristic tool that automatically estimates the \emph{library cause} of each crash by assigning scores to libraries based on their presence in the crashing code cell and in the traceback of the cell output, with higher weights for libraries appearing on the crashing line.
+When evaluated on the previously labeled crashes, the heuristic achieves 80\% accuracy.
+The heuristic is used solely to prioritize candidates for manual inspection and inclusion, enabling us to construct a benchmark with balanced coverage across ML libraries while keeping annotation effort tractable.